-The holidays are a great time to share experiences, with friends and family gathered.
-Here are three tips for getting the most out of those moments:
+The holidays are a great time to share meaningful moments, with friends and family gathered.
+Here are three tips for getting the most out of those occasions:

 Research shows that having positive shared experiences with our family, such as vacations, trips to museums and going to the movies, increases feelings of self-esteem and decreases feelings of depression, anxiety and isolation.